-- These included patients in the last 12 months of their lives, carers, those at risk of developing a long-term condition and those requiring advice on their diet, smoking and alcohol cessation and mental health.
-Patients were then signposted to the relevant service. - A carers' support service runs from the practice weekly.
+- These included patients in the last 12 months of their lives, carers, those at risk of developing a long-term condition and those requiring advice on their diet, smoking and alcohol cessation.
+Patients were then signposted to the relevant service. - Counselling and Cognitive Behavioural Therapy (CBT) was available on the premises.
+The practice had access to a community support worker.

-The practice's uptake for the cervical screening programme was 87% which was comparable to the national average of 82%.
-The practice also encouraged its patients to attend national screening programmes for bowel and breast cancer screening.
+The practice's uptake for the cervical screening programme was 94%, which was above the national average of 81%.
+There was a policy to offer telephone reminders for patients who did not attend for their cervical screening test.
+The practice demonstrated how they encouraged uptake of the screening programme and they ensured a female sample taker was available.
+The practice also encouraged its patients to attend national screening programmes for bowel and breast cancer .

-Childhood immunisation rates for the vaccinations given were comparable to national averages.
-For example, childhood immunisation rates for the vaccinations given to under two year olds ranged from 98% to 100% and five year olds from 95% to 97%.
+Childhood immunisation rates for the vaccinations given were comparable to CCG/national averages.
+For example, childhood immunisation rates for the vaccinations given to under two year olds ranged from 97% to 98% and five year olds from 96% to 98%.

-Flu vaccination rates for the over 65s were 72%, and at risk groups 52%.
-These were also comparable to national averages.
+Flu vaccination rates for the at risk groups was 97%.
+This was also comparable to national averages.